-Property in the sole name of the deceased (or the deceased’s share of assets co-owned other than as “joint tenants”) must be distribute to a spouse and children or in their absence, to other relatives, according to the specific proportions mandated in the rules.
+Property in the sole name of the deceased (or the deceased’s share of assets co-owned other than as “joint tenants”) must be distributed to a spouse and children or, in their absence, to other relatives, according to the specific proportions mandated in the rules.

 In Queensland, the spouse receives the first $150,000 plus one third of the residue where there is more than one child, or half if only one child.
 The surviving child or children share in the remaining half or two thirds of the residue.

 Children may be able to bring a “Family Provision” application to increase their share of the residue, due to their financial or other need for a greater benefit.

 A family member may apply to the Supreme Court for “Letters of Administration”, as a consequence of which they become the administrator of the estate.